roicort/WEAM-SPOTS/README.md

-# sreg-emnist
-Entropic associative memory using a single register that includes tagging.
+# Entropic associative memory using a single register that includes tagging